 Once again, Plex provides a useful download page for this, dividing its family of apps into Mobile Apps, apps for smart TVs/consoles/streaming devices, and apps for Home Theater.
 Choose a category, select Download, and move through the supported devices to find one that works for you.
 In most cases, Plex will then spirit you away to the manufacturer’s site and the proper page to find the Plex download.

 Download the right apps and sign in.
 The Plex apps will all bring up the same libraries that the Web App created with the setup wizard.
 When it comes to UI configuration and customization, most changes that you make to the Web App will cascade down throughout all the other apps on the network, so alter the Web App first.

 Note that these apps do include abilities to manage and launch a number of platforms and services, including YouTube.
 However, Plex is primarily designed to stream downloaded media.
-There’s no support for Netflix and similar streamers, for example: This is largely due to the open-source heritage of software, so keep Netflix and other apps handy along beside Plex.
+There’s no support for Netflix and similar streamers.
+This is largely due to the open-source heritage of software, so keep Netflix and other apps handy alongside Plex.